jamesfmackenzie/chocolatekeen/README.md

 ## Releases
 Download the game package from the <a href="https://github.com/jamesfmackenzie/chocolatekeen/tree/master/Releases">Releases</a> directory:

+* <a href="https://github.com/jamesfmackenzie/chocolatekeen/tree/master/Releases/Linux">Releases/Linux</a> - WebAssembly version.
+Download the zip, extract and run `./chocolate-keen`
+* <a href="https://github.com/jamesfmackenzie/chocolatekeen/tree/master/Releases/WebAssembly">Releases/WebAssembly</a> - WebAssembly version.
+Download the zip, extract and run `chocolate-keen.html`
-* <a href="https://github.com/jamesfmackenzie/chocolatekeen/tree/master/Releases/x86">Releases/x86</a> - for 32-bit Windows.
+* <a href="https://github.com/jamesfmackenzie/chocolatekeen/tree/master/Releases/Windows-x86">Releases/Windows-x86</a> - for 32-bit Windows.
 Download the zip, extract and run `chocolate-keen.exe`
-* <a href="https://github.com/jamesfmackenzie/chocolatekeen/tree/master/Releases/x64">Releases/x64</a> - for 64-bit Windows.
+* <a href="https://github.com/jamesfmackenzie/chocolatekeen/tree/master/Releases/Windows-x64">Releases/Windows-x64</a> - for 64-bit Windows.
 Download the zip, extract and run `chocolate-keen.exe`
-* <a href="https://github.com/jamesfmackenzie/chocolatekeen/tree/master/Releases/WebAssembly">Releases/WebAssembly</a> - WebAssembly version.
-Download the zip, extract and run `chocolate-keen.html`

 ## Building
 You can clone or download the chocolatekeen repo and build it yourself